hdchieh/CV-Learning-Everyday/README.md

 The README file mainly contains papers and related links.

-The reading notes of some papers will be published in the [issue section](https://github.com/huuuuusy/CV-Learning-Everyday/issues) and marked with different labels.
+The reading notes and summary of some papers will be published in the [issue section](https://github.com/huuuuusy/CV-Learning-Everyday/issues) and marked with different labels.
 You are welcome to discuss with me under the issue secion if you have interest in this paper.

 ## 1. Video